 Evaluate the firm’s communication methods.
 Timely response to inquiries, the willingness to answer client questions, and evidence of a clear channel for client-lawyer interactions are valuable indications of a client-oriented approach.

 Lastly, the firm’s fee structure is equally important.
 Fees should be competitive and transparent, with no hidden charges.
-A reputable law firm tends to offer its clients a precise fee structure, ensuring their clients remain informed about any financial commitments involved.
+A reputable law firm tends to offer its clients a precise fee structure, ensuring that clients remain informed about any financial commitments involved.

 Whilst this choice is imperative, the client’s comfort with the attorney or law firm is the ultimate determinant.
 After all, estate planning is a personal journey that requires trust, mutual respect, and understanding.